adlnet/xAPI-Spec/xAPI.md

 ###### Description

-The Activity Profile API is much like the State API, allowing for arbitrary key / document pairs to be saved which are related to an Activity.
+The Activity Profile Resource is much like the State Resource, allowing for arbitrary key / document pairs to be saved which are related to an Activity.

 ###### Details